Red Mountain L.O.

 Trip Report.

 With some wildfires clinging on to the end of the season, my partner and I decided to head out to Red Mountain L.O. in the Gifford Pinchot NF.
 We brought my partner’s mom with us since she had been wanting to see this lookout as well.
 Red Mountain L.O. is one of the closest Washington lookouts to Portland.
 It skirts the edge of Indian Heaven Wilderness and is typically accessed via hiking trails.
 The main trail that leads to the lookout is Indian Racetrack Trail #171.
 We decided to go up via the road since it was a slightly shorter approach.
-From Carson we drove towards Panther Creek C.G. and Panther Creek Falls on NF-65.
+From Carson, we drove towards Panther Creek C.G. and Panther Creek Falls on NF-65.
 You will stay on NF-65 until you come to a four way junction.
 Turn right onto NF-60 and continue down this road until you reach NF-6048.
 NF-6048 will be on the left hand side of NF-60 and will take you directly to the lookout.
 This is supposed to be a gated road to help deter vandals but is unfortunately open now.
 It looked like someone had hooked a chain to their car to pull it open given the large bend in it.
 We drove past the gate a little but were wary of the remaining road conditions.
 I was driving my partners’ mom’s car which is a Honda HR-V and I didn’t want to damage it.
 It gets better clearance than my Civic but is still not what I would consider a high-clearance vehicle.
-We walked the remaining 2 miles of the road which is in great condition.
+We walked the remaining 2 miles of the road which ended up being in great condition.
 We most likely would’ve been fine driving the HR-V to the summit.
 My Civic would have only been able to drive to the broken gate.
 We reached the lookout as a few groups were leaving and had some uninterrupted time to explore.
 The door to the lookout had been open when we were there so we were able to take a look inside.
 It was otherwise boarded up to keep the windows from breaking.
 One of the boards covering a window had fallen along with a glass pane.
 My partner and his mom tried to secure these two pieces back in place before shutting the door.
 Once we were joined by more people, we decided to exit the catwalk and sit below the tower for lunch.
 We absorbed the surrounding views of Mount Saint Helens, Mount Rainier, Mount Adams, Mount Hood, and the Gifford Pinchot NF as much as we could before heading back to the car to find camp.
 This lookout is close enough to be done as a day trip but we decided to stay the night in Crest Camp just down the road where NF-60 meets the PCT.
-There were dispersed camp spots in this area but they were filled with commercial mushroom pickers.
+There were dispersed camp spots in this area but they were all filled with commercial mushroom pickers during our trip.

 History.